 50 IDEAS TO HELP YOU GET OUT OF DEBT

 Things are that – just things.
-They don’t define us and they don’t always make us completely happy.
+They don’t define us, and they don’t always make us completely happy.
 My husband and I sold so many items when we were trying to get out of debt that we were able to raise more than $1,000.
 The thing is – I can’t even remember what we sold (which proves that they were things we obviously did not really need).
 Here are some unconventional ideas of things you can sell:

-You can get onto local sites such as Wallapop, Craigslist or even visit Ebay and list your products for sale.
+You can get onto local sites such as Wallapop, Craigslist or even visit eBay and list your products for sale.
 It may sound crazy, but it actually can work.

 3. Gift cards.
 If you get a gift card for any reason, be it a return or even a gift, you can turn around and sell the card.
 You won’t get quite face value for it, but you also can at least get paid cold hard cash.

-They don’t have to even have the full value on them.
-For instance, if you had a $100 gift card to your favorite sporting goods store, but you only have used $26.48, you can still sell your card and another person can use the remaining balance.
+They don’t have even to have the full value on them.
+For instance, if you had a $100 gift card to your favorite sporting goods store, but you only have used $26.48, you can still sell your card, and another person can use the remaining balance.

 4. Daily Deal vouchers.
-Did you buy a deal on LivingSocial and haven’t yet redeemed the voucher, you can actually sell it.
+Did you buy a deal on LivingSocial and haven’t yet redeemed the voucher, you can sell it.